Jerry0nob/Jerry0nob/README.md

 - 👋 Hi, I’m Eric @Jerry0nob
-- 👀 I’m currently beginner in C language
+- 👀 I’m currently beginner in C language and Python
-- 💞️ I’m looking for best way to understand complexity of mythical programming
+- 💞️ I am looking for professional practice as an IT student

 <!---
 Jerry0nob/Jerry0nob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.